 3. Contemporary control cases from standard care for propensity matching with new devices.

 4. EU Medical Device Regulation (MDR) reports of real-world practice, including long-term follow-up.

-M2S®, the technology and service provider for the NVQI-QOD, has extensive experience managing all such projects for industry.
+Fivos®, the technology and service provider for the NVQI-QOD, has extensive experience managing all such projects for industry.
 Custom data elements and follow-up requirements can be added to the existing NVQI-QOD registry if required for specific projects.
-Site recruitment and contracting, data monitoring, site reimbursement, data analysis and report generation are done by an experienced team at M2S.
+Site recruitment and contracting, data monitoring, site reimbursement, data analysis and report generation are done by an experienced team at Fivos.
 Analyses have shown substantial cost saving for industry using the existing network of centers already collecting most of the needed data in a registry.